manirahocelestin/StudentCourseManagementSystem/README.md

 # StudentCourseManagementSystem
-Thsi project will help  students for management courses
+This project will help  students for management courses You should add student with course